kubilus1/gendev/README.md

 The quickest way to get going would be to simply install one of the release packages for this project.
 Both a 'txz' and 'deb' package are provided.

+To run SGDK or in our case, Gendev, you need following packages:
+ - texinfo
+ - openjdk-8-jdk

 USAGE
 =====